williamsla/Trabalho/INSTALL.md

-It's need to install JAVA 8, what can be done the following steps:
+It's need to install JAVA 8, what can be done the following steps in the terminal:

 -> sudo add-apt-repository ppa:webupd8team/java
 -> sudo apt-get update